Fresno State's Strategic Priorities: Priority Two

 We measure progress and success by analyzing metrics provided by the Office of Institutional Effectiveness, Faculty Affairs, Human Resources, and Organizational Excellence.
 We also participated in the Chronicle of Higher Education’s “Great Colleges to Work For” survey, a study designed to measure workplace strengths and recognize institutions that have built great places to work.

 Great Colleges to Work For Survey

-A Work Place Quality Survey was conducted in March 2017 to help us better understand faculty and staff perceptions of our work environment.
+A Work Place Quality Survey was conducted in March 2017 and 2019 to help us better understand faculty and staff perceptions of our work environment.
 The survey results provide a baseline of our strengths and identify areas that required our focus and attention.

 Employee Headcount on the Rise

 - Strategically develop faculty and staff to support student success.

 - Fair compensation to include salary, benefits, and workload.

 - Aspire to achieve Chronicle of Higher Education's "Great Colleges to Work For" designation.